yakworks/gorm-tools/docs/queries-mango.md

 ## Mango Overview

 The primary motive here is to create an easy dynamic way to query via a rest api or using a simple map.
-The gorm dao's come with a `list(criteriaMap, closure)` method.
+The gorm dao's come with a `query(criteriaMap, closure)` method.
 It allows to get list of entities restricted by the properties in the `criteriaMap`.
 The map could be passed as JSON string or Map.
 All restrictions should be under `criteria` keyword by default, see example bellow.